 GNWSA will conduct open registration online and in person at designated times for each of the two soccer seasons, fall and spring.
 Registration for the fall season usually begins in May and registration for the spring season usually begins in November.
 Visit our website at www.GNWSA.com for exact registration dates and deadlines. back to top

 - What is required for registration?

-All players must submit a valid GNWSA Registration form with the required payment either online, by mail, or in person.
-New GNWSA players must also submit proof of age with either a state issued birth certificate or a passport when registering with GNWSA for the first time.
+All players must register and pay online.
+New GNWSA players must also submit proof of age with either a state, county or city issued birth certificate or State issued ID card when registering with GNWSA for the first time.
 Proof of age is due by the registration deadline.
 Players whose proof of age has not been submitted will not be placed on teams. back to top

 - Can my child still play if I missed the registration deadline?

 GNWSA offers Early, Regular, and Late Registration.

 Players registering during early registration receive a discounted rate (currently $80 per season).

 Players registering during regular registration pay the regular rate (currently $125 per season).

 Players registering during late registration pay a late registration rate (currently $150 per season).